The White Monkey

-The White Monkey is a 1925 American silent drama film, directed by Phil Rosen and starring Barbara La Marr, Thomas Holding, and Henry Victor.
+The White Monkey is a 1925 American silent drama film, directed by Phil Rosen and starring Barbara La Marr, Thomas Holding, and Henry Victor, and based on a part of John Galsworthy's Forsyte Saga.
 It was released by First National Pictures on June 7, 1925.

 Plot

 As described in a film magazine review, Fleur, daughter of Soames Forsyte, marries Michael Mont, whose best friend Wilfrid Desert, author, painter, and traveler, is also in love with her.
 He knows that Fleur married Michael without any love for him.
 When Fleur refuses to allow him to leave London, he decides that he has a chance to win her.
 Wilfrid tells Michael that he will win her away from him if he can.
 Michael, also of the generation after the war, refuses to coerce Fleur or attempt any heroics with Wilfred.
 He later discovers them together after she has told him that she has gone.

 Cast list

+Preservation

+An incomplete print of The White Monkey is located at the Library of Congress and the Wisconsin Center for Film and Theater Research.
+The surviving material comprises reels 1–2 and 4–7, with the third reel missing.